Mark-MDO47/PrisonDilemmaTourney/python/README.md

   - in all other cases play ALL-D the next two moves, keeping track of how often this is done
     - if ALL-D gets picked twice (ever) then that decision becomes permanent
 - **algo_mdo_gradual.py** - first move it returns COOPERATE and sets its state to COOPERATE with zero "more defects" and zero "more cooperates", after that:
-  - if the state is choices.COOPERATE:
+  - if the state is COOPERATE:
     - if "more cooperates" is > 0, decrement "more cooperates" and return COOPERATE
     - else if opponent did COOPERATE, return COOPERATE
     - else (opponent did DEFECT), set state DEFECT and set "more defects" to (total number opponent defects - 1) and return DEFECT